 - Through entrance charges and donations from local businesses, Derbyshire Dales District Council aims to organise the popular festival - which boost the local economy - at no cost to local Council Tax payers.

 - Electrician David Gregory has been part of the fabulous decorated boat parade at the Illuminations since 1971, the longest of all of the 10 regular entrants.
-2016 was his 46th year and, as always at this time, the subject of his decorated boat is a closely guarded secret.
+2022 was his 51st year and, as always at this time, the subject of his decorated boat was a closely guarded secret.
 He has won the Arkwright Cup 11 times.

 - David and another long-time competitor Paul Henshall have had to rescue sinking boats when the River Derwent is in flood.
 The pair even made it onto national TV one year when they failed to save one particular boat from sinking to the bottom of the Derwent.
 The theme of the boat?
 The Titanic!

-- The decorated boats can feature as many as 700 coloured bulbs.
+- The decorated boats can feature as many as 700 LED bulbs.

-- Winner of the Arkwright Cup for the best decorated boat in 2016 was 16-year-old Isabel Flavell with her entry 'Tallulah Daisy – Camper Van Crazy’.
-In addition to the cup donated in 1903 by Sir Richard Arkwright, Ian received the Centenary Cup donated in 1997 and a cash prize of £270.
+- Winner of the Arkwright Cup for the best decorated boat in 2022 was Ian Page with his "50 years of Disney" model.
+He was presented with the Arkwright Cup, donated in 1903 by Sir Richard Arkwright, and the Centenary Cup, plus a cash prize of £1,000.

-- The parade of decorated boats is led by a traditional candle lit boat, using in excess of 90 tea lights.
-The 2016 theme was "Floating in a most peculiar way" - a tribute to David Bowie
+- The parade of decorated boats is led by a traditional candle-lit boat, using in excess of 90 tea lights.
+The 2022 theme was a celebration of the life of the late Queen Elizabeth II - constructed by all the boat builders.

-Sponsorship opportunities are available for our 2017 season.
+Sponsorship opportunities are available for our 2023 season.
 Contact us for more information about sponsorship of Matlock Bath Illuminations nights.
-Email firstname.lastname@example.org or call 01629 761 390.